Rupak182/story/README.md

 ## Installation

-Install the dependencies and devDependencies
+Install the dependencies and devDependencies:
 ```sh
 Clone the github repo.
 run npm install